Shiladitya2002/agent_project/README.md

 # Work in this Repo.

 # MODIFICATION Dec/16/2024 night:
-##  The original selfie was a huge chunk of garbage code.
+##  The original selfie was a huge chunk of garbage code, and so is my current temporarily modified edition.
 I'll rewrite the selfie part.
 The `selfie_for_transformers_4_46_3` should be workable, but it is not going to be used.
 If you'd like to try in advance how to get some feelings for selfie, go to `demo_for_4_46_3.ipynb`.

 # MODIFICATION Dec/15/2024: